The Center for the Humanities supports small conferences on focused topics in the humanities.

 Because of the complexity of successful conference planning, those interested in proposing a small conference should consult with the Director for the Center.
 Proposals should be made well in advance of the conference date, preferably before it has been announced and participation formally solicited.

-While the Board welcomes all proposals (with the exception the suspended categories), it will be prioritizing individual/collaborative research over other activities and programming.
+While the Board welcomes all proposals, it will be prioritizing individual/collaborative research over other activities and programming.